 On April 14th 2014 Bridge House opened its doors for the first time to homeless women.
 There had been limited supported accommodation in the area for single homeless females.
 Our vulnerable women were living on the streets, sofa surfing or residing in Bed and Breakfasts.
 Some were trapped in prostitution, victims of abuse, embedded in drug culture.
 They need our accommodation and support as much as our male residents.

-SCMSH Ltd now provides good quality Supported accommodation for up to 30 homeless men and 4 homeless women.
+SCMSH Ltd now provides good quality supported accommodation for up to 28 homeless individuals.

 How we help our residents